-Quake injured wait for help as new disaster overwhelms Haiti
+Search for survivors continues after Haiti earthquake

+“Those people are risking their lives for a bit of scrap,” the 37-year-old said of locals burrowing into the huge rubble pile.
+“I’m just worried about people’s lives.”

+At a soccer pitch in Les Cayes, where families who had lost their homes tried to erect a bit of shade with sheets and sticks, people gathered for food being distributed off a truck.

+The country’s Civil Protection Agency said 1,297 dead from the magnitude 7.2 earthquake had been counted by Sunday, a day after the temblor turned thousands of structures into rubble and set off frantic rescue efforts ahead of a potential deluge from an approaching tropical storm.

+Saturday’s earthquake also left at least 5,700 people injured, with thousands more displaced from destroyed or damaged homes.
+After sundown Sunday, Les Cayes was darkened by intermittent blackouts, and many people slept outside, clutching small transistor radios tuned to news, terrified of the continuing aftershocks.

-She flashes the occasional grimace of pain while her sister or other helpful bystanders fan her.
-In the badly damaged coastal town of Les Cayes, health care is at capacity, so Auguste can now only wait — for space at a local hospital, or a spot on one of the small planes that are ferrying injured people to Haiti’s capital.
+She flashed the occasional grimace of pain while her sister or other helpful bystanders fanned her.
+With hospitals overwhelmed in Les Cayes, Auguste could only wait — for a hospital bed to open up, or a spot to become available on one of the small planes ferrying the injured to Haiti’s capital.

 “There has been nothing.
-No help, nothing from the government,” Auguste’s sister, Bertrande, said Sunday as Haitians were still trying to take stock of everything around them as the death toll from disaster soared.
+No help, nothing from the government,” Auguste’s sister, Bertrande, said as the death toll continued to grow.

-The country’s Civil Protection Agency said 1,297 dead from the magnitude 7.2 earthquake had been counted by Sunday, a day after the temblor turned thousands of structures into rubble and set off frantic rescue efforts ahead of a potential deluge from an approaching storm.

-Saturday’s earthquake also left at least 5,700 people injured, with thousands more displaced from destroyed or damaged homes.
-After sundown Sunday, Les Cayes was darkened by intermittent blackouts, and many people slept outside again, clutching small transistor radios tuned to news, terrified of the continuing aftershocks.

 The devastation could soon worsen with the coming of Tropical Depression Grace, which is predicted to reach Haiti on Monday night.
-The civil protection agency said Haitians must expect strong winds, heavy rain, rough seas, landslides and flooding.
+The civil protection agency said strong winds, heavy rain, rough seas, landslides and flooding were expected.

-Officials said more than 7,000 homes were destroyed and nearly 5,000 damaged.
-Hospitals, schools, offices and churches were also affected.
+Officials said more than 7,000 homes were destroyed and nearly 5,000 damaged from the quake, leaving some 30,000 families homeless.
+Hospitals, schools, offices and churches also were destroyed or badly damaged.

-The quake centered about 125 kilometers (78 miles) west of the capital of Port-au-Prince nearly razed some towns and triggered landslides that hampered rescue efforts in a country that is the poorest in the Western Hemisphere.
-It already was struggling with the worsening poverty, the coronavirus pandemic, the political uncertainty following the July 7 assassination of President Jovenel Moïse and a wave of gang violence.
+The quake, centered about 125 kilometers (80 miles) west of the capital of Port-au-Prince, nearly razed some towns and triggered landslides that hampered rescue efforts in a country that is the poorest in the Western Hemisphere.
+Haiti already was struggling with the coronavirus pandemic, gang violence, worsening poverty and the political uncertainty following the July 7 assassination of President Jovenel Moïse.

 In a scene widely repeated across the quake zone, families salvaged their few belongings in Les Cayes and spent the night on a soccer field.
 People lined up to buy what little was available: bananas, avocados and water at a street market.